CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Experiments

-\paragraph{Different Model Architecture Designs.} In designing our model architecture, we explore several approaches inspired by VideoJAM~\cite{chefer2025videojam} and VACE~\cite{jiang2025vace}, ultimately adopting a dual-branch diffusion model with the full copy strategy.
-Specifically, we first refer to VideoJAM~\cite{chefer2025videojam} to concatenate RGB videos and our 2D motion representations along the latent channel dimension, and double the dimension of the patch embedding layer and the output head layer of Wan2.2-I2V-5B~\cite{wan2025wan}.
-However, we observe that this severely disrupts the pre-trained VDM's latent space during the initial training phase, necessitating a slow and computationally expensive reconstruction process.
-Consequently, this method fails to outperform even the baseline models with a limited training budget.
-Therefore, we adopt dual-branch diffusion architecture following VACE~\cite{jiang2025vace}, which effectively preserves the integrity of the latent space of pre-trained VDM.
+\paragraph{Full Copy of DiT Blocks.} Therefore, we adopt dual-branch diffusion architecture following VACE~\cite{jiang2025vace}, which effectively preserves the integrity of the latent space of pre-trained VDM.
 Nevertheless, we identify that the distributed copy strategy proposed by VACE~\cite{jiang2025vace} causes the copied branch to completely lose the prior knowledge of pre-trained VDM.
 At the first training step, the output of the copied branch is totally noised, indicating that it essentially discards priors and requires to be trained from scratch.
 The quantitative performance shown in Tab.~\ref{tab:ablation} demonstrates that our dual-branch diffusion architecture with the full copy strategy achieves better performance in both generation tasks.

-Furthermore, we experiment with passing the fused latent feature $\bm{x}_t^{\text{fused}}$ defined in Eq.~\ref{eq:fuse} rather than $\bm{x}_t^{\text{motion}}$ to the 2D motion diffusion branch $\mathcal{D}^{\text{motion}}$.
+\paragraph{Inject Information from $\mathcal{D}^{\text{rgb}}$ to $\mathcal{D}^{\text{motion}}$.} Furthermore, we experiment with passing the fused latent feature $\bm{x}_t^{\text{fused}}$ defined in Eq.~\ref{eq:fuse} rather than $\bm{x}_t^{\text{motion}}$ to the 2D motion diffusion branch $\mathcal{D}^{\text{motion}}$.
 Intriguingly, it is found that the direct feature injection from RGB to 2D motion latents significantly disturbs the denoising process of $\mathcal{D}^{\text{motion}}$.
 We analyze that 2D motion representation is far more sparse than RGB videos containing rich appearances and background details, which results in chaotic and fluctuating artifacts in 2D motion generation, degrading the preservation of essential 3D information.
 And eventually, the effectiveness of motion guidance is weakened, leading to the suboptimal performance (see Fig.~\ref{fig:ablation}).

+\paragraph{3D Regularization $\mathcal{L}^{\text{smpl}}$.} As stated in Sec.~\ref{sec:comovi}, the additional 3D regularization term $\mathcal{L}^{\text{smpl}}$ is introduced to reinforce the alignment between 2D latents and 3D representation, ensuring structure consistency and visual plausibility of generated human videos.
+Without $\mathcal{L}^{\text{smpl}}$, as we quantitatively evaluate in Tab.~\ref{tab:ablation}, the quality of video generation results degrade especially in ``Subject Consistency'' dimension.